-US stocks extend losses following worst drop in 2 years
+Stocks sink, bonds soar on fears virus will stunt economy

-NEW YORK (AP) — U.S. stocks fell in midday trading Tuesday, a day after the market’s biggest drop in two years, as traders worry that the spreading coronavirus will threaten global economic growth.
+The losses came a day after the market’s biggest drop in two years.

+Investors plowed money into low-risk U.S. government bonds, sending the yield on the 10-year Treasury note to a record low.

-United Airlines and Mastercard joined a growing list of companies warning investors of the virus’ impact on their finances.
+Mastercard and United Airlines joined a growing list of companies warning investors of the virus’ impact on their finances.

+Travel-related stocks took another drubbing, bringing the two-day loss for American Airlines to 16%.

 The steep sell-off on Monday erased all of the Dow Jones Industrial Average’s gains for the year.